-Participating providers have an easy online option to submit Medicare Part D vaccine claims through eDispense.TM eDispenseTM Part D vaccine manager, a product of Dispensing Solutions, Inc. (DSI), is a Web-based application, that offers a solution for the submission and adjudication of claims for physician administered Part D vaccine covered by member's Medicare Part D pharmacy benefits (vaccination claims that cannot be submitted on a standard CMS-1500 medical Claim Form or other similar forms).
+Participating providers have an easy online option to submit Medicare Part D vaccine claims through eDispense[TM]. eDispense[TM] Part D vaccine manager, a product of Dispensing Solutions, Inc. (DSI), is a web-based application, that offers a solution for the submission and adjudication of claims for physician administered Part D vaccine covered by member's Medicare Part D pharmacy benefits (vaccination claims that cannot be submitted on a standard CMS-1500 medical claim form or other similar forms).